okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 The Event Hook is now set up with a status of **VERIFIED** and is ready to send Event Hook calls to your external service.

 >**Note:** A successful Event Hook verification also indicates your local application is working with the ngrok session!
-Review the ngrok terminal for details on the first `GET` call to your local application.
+Review the ngrok terminal or inspector interface for details on the first `GET` call to your local application.

 ## Preview, test, and review the Event Hook